 The Butte Highlands Joint Venture (BHJV) is the first example of Timberline's strategy to participate in gold production through creative structures.
 Timberline expects to achieve production without assuming the development risk and without dilutive equity financing, burdensome debt financing, or the sale of valuable royalties that would inevitably have been required if the Company funded development itself.

-Timberline management does not foresee any material permitting or regulatory impediments to BHJV receiving its Hard Rock Operating Permit (HROP) later in 2013 and advancing into commercial gold production shortly thereafter.
+Timberline management does not foresee any material permitting or regulatory impediments to BHJV receiving its Hard Rock Operating Permit (HROP) in 2015 and advancing into commercial gold production shortly thereafter.
 In late 2012, BHJV received a draft HROP from the Montana Department of Environmental Quality (MDEQ), along with a Compliance Determination setting forth the MDEQ's determination that the completed application for the operating permit complies with the substantive requirements of Montana's Metal Mine Reclamation Act.
-The MDEQ has scheduled completion of the review process and issuance of the final HROP in August 2013.
+The MDEQ continues to work towards completion of the HROP in coordination with the USFS.

 Meanwhile, the MDEQ continues to process the water discharge permit and the United States Forest Service is coordinating completion of the permit for road use to allow material haulage.
 Completion of these permits is expected prior to receipt of the Final HROP.

 In anticipation of permitting progress, BHJV has initiated contractor selection for development of the site water treatment plant and has advanced plans for additional underground drilling and development towards a bulk sample anticipated to begin upon receipt of the HROP.
 The Company has completed more than 4,500 feet of underground development and completed construction of surface facilities for the project, all of which are located on private lands owned by BHJV.